fontsource/fontsource/registry/README.md

 # Registry

-This private workspace package builds Fontsource's text-only registry from pinned Google Fonts and NAM repository snapshots.
+This private workspace package maintains Fontsource's text-only font registry.
 It is repository tooling, not a public package.

 ## Commands